Nuitka/Nuitka/Developer_Manual.rst

 So for constants, we need to have the constraint collection know when it enters a conditional branch, and when it does, it must take special precautions, to preserve the existing state.
-Then when exiting all the branches, it must merge existing information with new information.
+When exiting all the branches, these branches must be merged, with new information.

 In the above case: